UsabilityDynamics/wp-splash/readme.md

 * * *

 ### Stylesheet updating
 The wp-disco theme now uses the LESS preprocessor for its stylesheets.
-All style changes should be made in the `.less` file inside the `/css/src` directory.
+All style changes should be made in the `.less` files inside the `/css/src` directory.
 After modifying these files, regenerate the CSS file (it can be found at `/css/app.css`) by installing grunt and then executing `grunt less:development` or `grunt less:production` from the theme root directory.

 ### To Do
 * Add 404 page handler that uses a custom WP page with a specified page template.